namolnad/Finch/README.md

 To function properly, DiffFormatter requires at least a contributors list.

 ## File Type & Search Behavior
 DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
-It expects a hidden `.diffformatter` directory which contains a `config.json` file placed in either the home, current or a custom directory.
-For instance, if you provide a custom path through an env variable, DiffFormatter will attempt to find a valid configuration file at: `$DIFF_FORMATTER_CONFIG/.diffformatter/config.json`.
+It expects a hidden `.finch` directory which contains a `config.json` file placed in either the home, current or a custom directory.
+For instance, if you provide a custom path through an env variable, DiffFormatter will attempt to find a valid configuration file at: `$FINCH_CONFIG/.finch/config.json`.

 The config search paths will be executed in the following mannger:
 - Env var
-  - DIFF_FORMATTER_CONFIG
+  - FINCH_CONFIG
 __OR__
 - Built in defaults overridden w/ waterfall technique
   - Home directory